xmos/fwk_voice/modules/lib_ic/doc/src/overview.rst

 IC Overview
 ===========

-The lib_aec library provides functions that can be put together to perform Automatic Echo Cancellation on input microphone data by using input reference data to model the echo characteristics of the room.
+The Interference Canceller (IC) suppresses static noise from point sources such as cooker hoods, washing machines, or radios for which there is no reference audio signal available.
+When the Voice Activity Detector (VAD) input indicates the absence of voice, the IC adapts to remove noise from point sources in the environment.
+When the VAD signal indicates the presence of voice, the IC suspends adaptation which maintains suppression of the interfering noise sources previously adapted to.

+The echo canceller is based on an AEC architecture and attempts to cancel one microphone signal from the other in the absence of voice.
+In this way, it builds an estimate of the difference in transfer functions between the two microphones for any present noise sources.
+Since the transfer function includes spatial information about the noise sources, applying this filter to the mic input allows any signals originating from the noise source to be cancelled.

-The echo canceller takes in one or more channels of microphone (mic) input and one or more channels of reference input data.
-The mic input is the input captured by the device microphones.
-Reference input is the audio that is played out of the device speakers.
-The echo canceller uses the reference input to model the room echo characteristics for each mic-loudspeaker pair and outputs an echo cancelled version of the mic input.
-AEC uses adaptive filters, one per mic-speaker pair to constantly remove echo from the the mic input.
-The filters continually adapt to the acoustic environment to accommodate changes in the room created by events such as doors opening or closing and people moving about.
+The IC uses an adaptive filter which continually adapts to the acoustic environment to accommodate changes in the room created by events such as doors opening or closing and people moving about, or even the presence of intermittent noise sources such as kitchen applinces.
+However it will hold the current transfer function in the presence of voice meaning it does not adapt to desired audio sources, which in this case is a person speaking.

-Echo cancellation is performed on a frame by frame basis.
-Each frame is made of 15msec chunks of data, which is 240 samples at 16kHz input sampling frequency, per input channel.
-For example, for a 2 mic channel and 2 reference channel input configuration, an input frame is made of 2x240 samples of mic data and 2x240 samples of reference data.
-Input data is expected to be in fixed point 32bit 1.31 format.
-Further, in this example, there will be a total of 4 adaptive filters; \\(\hat{H}_{y0x0}\\), \\(\hat{H}_{y0x1}\\), \\(\hat{H}_{y1x0}\\) and \\(\hat{H}_{y1x1}\\), monitoring the echo seen in mic channel 0 from reference channel 0 and 1 and echo seen in mic channel 1 from reference channel 0 and 1.
+The cancellation is performed on a frame by frame basis.
+Each frame is made of 15msec chunks of data, which is 240 new samples at 16kHz input sampling frequency, per input channel.
+This is combined with previous audio data to form a 512 sample frame which allows for sufficient overlap for effective operation of the filter.

-Microphone data is referred to as \\(y\\) when in time domain and \\(Y\\) when in frequency domain.
+The first channel of input microphone data is referred to as `y` when in time domain and `Y` when in frequency domain.
+The second channel of input microphone data is referred to as `x` when in time domain and `X` when in frequency domain.
+The y signal is effectively used as the signal containing noise that needs to be cancelled and the x signal is the refernce from which the transfer function is estimated and consequently the noise signal estimated before it is subtracted from y.

 In general throughout the code, names starting with lower case represent time domain and those beginning with upper case represent frequency domain.
-For example \\(error\\) is the filter error and \\(Error\\) is the spectrum of the filter error.
-Reference input is referred to as \\(x\\) in time domain and \\(X\\) when in frequency domain.
+For example `error` is the filter error and `Error` is the spectrum of the filter error.
+The filter coefficient array referred to as `h_hat` in time domain and `H_hat` in frequency domain.
-Filter is referred to as \\(\hat{h}\\) in time domain and \\(\hat{H}\\) in frequency domain.

-A filter has multiple phases.
+The filter has multiple phases.
 The term phases refers to the tail length of the filter.
-A filter with more phases or a longer tail length will be able to model a more reverberant room response leading to better echo cancellation.
+A filter with more phases or a longer tail length will be able to model a more reverberant room response leading to better interference cancellation but, as with all normalised LMS based architectures, will be slower to converge in the case of a transfer function change.

-There are 2 types of adaptive filters used in the AEC.
-These are referred to as main filter and shadow filter.
-The main filter as the name suggests is the main filter that is used to generate the echo cancelled output of the AEC.
-Shadow filter is a filter that used to quickly detect and respond to changes in the room transfer function.
-There is one main filter and one shadow filter per \\(x\\)-\\(y\\) pair.
-Typically the main filter has more phases than the shadow filter.
-Fewer phases in the shadow filter enable it to rapidly detect and respond to changes while more phases in main filter lead to deeper convergence and hence better echo cancellation at the AEC output.
+Before starting the IC processing the user must call ic_init() to initialise the IC.
+If the configuration parameters are to be set to non-defaults please eith modify these after ic_init() or in the ic_defines.h file.

-Before starting AEC processing or every time there's a configuration change, the user needs to call aec_init() to initialise the echo canceller for a desired configuration.
-Once the AEC is initialised, the library functions can be called in a logical order to perform echo cancellation on a frame by frame basis.
-Refer to the aec_1_thread and aec_2_threads examples to see how the functions are called to perform echo cancellation using one thread or 2 threads.
+Once the IC is initialised, the library functions can be called in a order to perform interference cancellation on a frame by frame basis.
+Please see the `Example Application`.